aayushdw/ML-Notes/content/01 - ML & AI Concepts/Core Fundamentals/Regression Metrics.md

 - Cares about relative rather than absolute differences
 - Only works with non-negative values

-**When to Use:** When predicting values across wide ranges or when relative error matters more than absolute error.
+**When to Use:** To Predict values across wide ranges or when relative error matters more than absolute error.

 **Range:** [0, ∞) where 0 is perfect prediction